 Waves in GCSE Physics

-Amplitude: The maximum displacement from the rest position.
+Amplitude: The maximum displacement of points on a wave from their rest position.

-Frequency: The number of waves passing a point per second, measured in Hertz (Hz).
+Frequency: The number of waves that pass a point in one second, measured in Hertz (Hz).

-Period: The time taken for one complete wave to pass a point, inversely related to frequency.
+Period: The time taken for one complete wave to pass a point, which is the inverse of frequency.

 Wave Speed: The speed at which the wave travels through a medium, calculated using the formula: Wave Speed = Frequency × Wavelength.